 Find A Travel Buddy

 Travelling with someone is a great way to keep the travel costs low.
 Having a partner means you will be sharing the cost of accommodation, as well as of transport.
 Except for food, everything becomes at least half the original price.
-Every time I travel a place, which I think can be expensive, I try to tag a buddy along.
+Every time I travel somewhere, which I think can be expensive, I try to tag a buddy along.
 If not, I look for a fellow-traveller on the way.
-Having someone to travel with, moreover keeps you away from getting lonely, at times.

 Look For A Hostel/Dormitory

 Accommodation consumes most of our travel budget.
 And in peak tourist season, private rooms become simply unaffordable.
 During such times, look for a hostel, or a dormitory.
 They are popular among budget travellers.
-You can find a bed in a hostel pretty much anywhere in Asia, in under 500 Rupees per night.
+You can find a bed in a hostel pretty much anywhere in Asia, in under 500 Rupees a night.
 In Europe, they cost slightly more but consider paying around 1000 Rupees in countries like France.
-An average hostel room accommodates between 4 and 10 individuals.
+An average hostel room accommodates between 4 to10 individuals.

 In addition to being cheap, hostels provide a highly social atmosphere.
-If you ever wondered how we solo travellers keep hopping places, for months, and not get bored – this is how.
+If you ever wondered how solo travellers keep travelling for months, and not get bored – this is how.
 We stay in hostels and meet new and interesting people every day.
 Speaking of India, there aren’t many hostels, but you can still find them in big cities or in very popular tourist towns.

 Read about my workaway experience in Australia